GitHub Integration

 Step 1: Create the Repository

-Create a new repository on GitHub where you want to sync your toolkits.
-Note the repository name in owner/repo format (e.g., acme-corp/toolkits).
+Create a new repository on GitHub where you want to sync your configuration.
+Note the repository name in owner/repo format (e.g., acme-corp/mcp-config).

 Step 2: Navigate to GitHub Apps Settings